The Worthy Farm festival turns 50 next summer – here’s everything you need to know about joining the big anniversary bash

 Fancy joining the enormous Worthy Farm festival?
 Here’s absolutely everything you need to know about Glastonbury 2020.

-When do Glastonbury 2020 tickets go on sale?
+When do Glastonbury 2020 tickets go on re-sale and how can I enter the special ballot?

-A resale for unwanted and unpaid tickets is likely to take place around April 2020.
+A resale for unwanted and unpaid tickets will take place on April 16 for coach tickets and April 19 for general tickets.

 When does Glastonbury 2020 take place?

-In the aftermath of this year’s Glastonbury, the festival’s official account shared the following poster on July 1.
+In the aftermath of 2019’s Glastonbury, the festival’s official account shared the following poster on July 1.
 Along with teasing ahead of Glastonbury’s 50th birthday, it reveals the start date of the next edition as being June 24, 2020.

-This has also been confirmed on Glastonbury’s official website, which confirms that next year’s festival will take place June 24-28 2020.
+This has also been confirmed on Glastonbury’s official website, stating that next year’s festival will take place June 24-28 2020.

 How much are Glastonbury tickets?